In Surah Al-Baqarah, the Quran describes the relationship between spouses using imagery that is both intimate and precise:

 Digital art print.
 Instant download.

-And where does love sit in this?
+Where does love sit in this metaphor?

 Instant download.